 5.)
-The booby is fantastic diver!
-They can catch fish by diving into the water from heights of 80 feet or more, at the speed of around 60 miles per hour.
+The booby is a fantastic diver!
+They can catch fish by diving into the water from heights of 80 feet or more, at the speed of around 60 mph.

 6.)
 The boobies are social birds that reside in flocks of 200+ birds.